Research

 Research Facilities

 The department currently houses 6 research/teaching laboratories.
-The Phonetics and Psycholinguistics Laboratory, established in 1999, focuses on acoustic, aerodynamic, and perceptual measurements for the experimental study of speech and language, including its production, perception, and acquisition.
-The Second Language Acquisition Laboratory, established in 2005, explores the nature of acquisition and processing in adult second language learners, using interpretation, self-paced reading, and speeded grammaticality judgment tasks.
-The Neurolinguistics and Language Processing Laboratory, founded in 2006, investigates the cortical representation of language and uses auditory ERP (event-related potentials) as well as lexical decision and priming paradigms.
-The Developmental Psycholinguistics Laboratory (2009) investigates how preschool-age children acquire and use the knowledge of meaning in their first language, utilizing linguistic comprehension tasks and the visual-world eye tracking paradigm.
-Our most recent addition, the Second Language Processing and Eye-tracking Lab (2012) explores how non-native speakers process phonetic, phonological, and morphosyntactic aspects of a second/foreign language.
+These 6 labs employ a vast array of methods for the collection and analysis of a wide range of linguistic data.
+The Phonetics and Psycholinguistics Lab, established in 1999, focuses on acoustic, aerodynamic, and perceptual measurements for the experimental study of speech and language, including its production, perception, and acquisition.
+The Second Language Acquisition Lab, established in 2005, explores the nature of acquisition and processing in adult second language learners, using interpretation, self-paced reading, and speeded grammaticality judgment tasks.
+The Neurolinguistics and Language Processing Lab, founded in 2006, investigates the cortical representation of language and uses auditory ERP (event-related potentials) as well as lexical decision and priming paradigms.
+The Developmental Psycholinguistics Lab (2009) investigates how preschool-age children acquire and use the knowledge of meaning in their first language, utilizing linguistic comprehension tasks and the visual-world eye tracking paradigm.
+The Field Linguistics Lab (2012) is dedicated to linguistic research conducted in collaboration with speakers of native languages in the places where they live and thrive.
+Our most recent addition, the Sociolinguistics Lab (2024) studies the relationships between language variation, social meaning, and cognition.
+We are interested in questions like: How does language vary and change?
+What do people know about language and the way people use it?
+And how do people use this knowledge when communicating?
+We run experiments, delve into language corpora, and collect naturalistic speech data to answer these questions.